-In honor of Black History Month, City Year Philadelphia is pleased to honor not only people who are African-American Pioneers in education, but institutions that have pioneered in the field as well.
-This week we are honoring an iconic institution right here in the Philadelphia area, Lincoln University.
-Lincoln is the first degree-granting Historically Black College or University (HBCU).
+In honor of Black History Month, City Year Philadelphia is pleased to honor not only people who are African American pioneers in education but also institutions that have pioneered in the field as well.
+This week we are honoring an iconic institution right here in the Philadelphia area: Lincoln University.
+Lincoln is the first degree-granting historically black college and university (HBCU).

-Originally called the Ashmun Institute, Lincoln University received its charter from the Commonwealth of Pennsylvania on April 29,1854 – making it the first degree-granting historically black college university in the United States.
-The history of HBCUs is vast but in short, they were created to serve as institutions of higher education with a primary mission of serving the African-American community.
-Before the Civil Rights Act of 1964, an overwhelming majority of white institutions did not accept African-American students because of segregation.
+Originally called the Ashmun Institute, Lincoln University received its charter from the Commonwealth of Pennsylvania on April 29,1854 – making it the first degree-granting historically black college and university in the United States.
+The history of HBCUs is vast, but in short, they were created to serve as institutions of higher education with a primary mission of serving the African American community.
+Before the Civil Rights Act of 1964, an overwhelming majority of white institutions did not accept African American students because of segregation.

-The university’s roots date back to the early nineteenth century and to the ancestors of its founders John Miller Dickey, a Presbyterian minister, and his wife, Sarah Emlen Cresson.
-John Miller Dickey’s grandfather was a merchant in Philadelphia who was an advocate for the education of African-Americans in the city, dating back to 1794.
+Lincoln University’s roots date back to the early 19th century and to the ancestors of its founders John Miller Dickey, a Presbyterian minister, and his wife, Sarah Emlen Cresson.
+John Miller Dickey’s grandfather was a merchant in Philadelphia who was an advocate for the education of African Americans in the city, dating back to 1794.
 Sarah Emlen Cresson’s family was very active in service and philanthropy, having been a part of the Society of Friends in Philadelphia.
-In 1851, Dickey took part in court actions leading to the freeing of an African-American girl who had been kidnapped from Chester County by slave raiders.
-Around this time period, he was also actively involved in trying to gain college admission for a young African-American man named James Amos.
+In 1851, Dickey took part in court actions leading to the freeing of an African American girl who had been kidnapped from Chester County by slave raiders.
+Around this time period, Dickey was also actively involved in trying to gain college admission for a young African American man named James Amos.
 Seeing as though he was unsuccessful, Dickey took matters into his own hands and taught Amos himself.

-Throughout Lincoln’s early years, it became known as ‘The Black Princeton’ because of its Princeton-educated founder, its curriculum, and the school’s connection to the Presbyterian Church.
-Likewise, there were similarities in school colors and mascots that the universities shared.
+Throughout Lincoln University’s early years, it became known as “The Black Princeton” because of its curriculum, Princeton-educated founder and connection to the Presbyterian Church.
+Likewise, both universities shared similar school colors and mascots.

-From the outset, Lincoln attracted a wide variety of students; not just from the immediate community, but from around the world.
-In 1953, during the university’s 100th anniversary celebration, the institution amended its charter to grant women the opportunity to enroll and attend.
-Lincoln currently has 2,002 enrolled students, with 34% being male and 66% being female.
+From the outset, Lincoln University attracted a wide variety of students—not just from the immediate community but from around the world.
+In 1953, during the university’s 100th anniversary celebration, it amended its charter to grant women the opportunity to enroll and attend.
+Today, Lincoln University has more than 2,200 enrolled students, with 34% identifying as male and 66% identifying as female.

-Lincoln University has been viewed as a staple in the African-American community for more than 160 years, primarily because it was the first degree-granting university to provide high-level education to African-Americans.
+Lincoln University has been viewed as a staple in the African American community for more than 160 years, primarily because it was the first degree-granting university to provide postsecondary education to African Americans.
 Nelson Mandela is quoted as saying, “Education is the most powerful weapon which you can use to change the world.”
 Access to education is a crucial part of this process.
-We recognize Lincoln University as a pioneer in education because the school sought to equip African-Americans to change the world by providing access to education.
+We recognize Lincoln University as a pioneer in education because it equipped African Americans to change the world by providing access to higher education.